redhat-developer/vscode-openshift-tools/README.md

    * `Component -> Follow Log` - Follow logs for the given Component.
    * `Component -> Link Service` - Link a Component to a Service.
    * `Component -> Link Component` - Link Component to another Component.
-   * `Component -> Open in Browser` - Open the exposed URL in a browser.
+   * `Component -> Open in Browser` - Open the exposed URL in browser.
    * `Component -> Push` - Push source code to a Component.
    * `Component -> Watch` - Watch for changes, update Component on change.
    * `Component -> Describe` - Describe the given Component in terminal window.